 What are the ingredients in Bevespi Aerosphere?

-The active ingredients in Bevespi Aerosphere are glycopyrrolate and formoterol fumarate.2
+The active ingredients in Bevespi Aerosphere are micronized glycopyrrolate and micronized formoterol fumarate.1

 How does Bevespi Aerosphere work?

-The most common side effects of Bevespi Aerosphere are urinary tract infection (UTI) and cough.2
+The most common side effects of Bevespi Aerosphere are:1

 - Chest pain

 These are not all the possible side effects of Bevespi Aerosphere.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Bevespi Aerosphere.
+Talk to your doctor about what to expect when taking Bevespi Aerosphere.
+You also should call your doctor if you have any changes that concern you when taking Bevespi Aerosphere.

-There is not enough data to know if Bevespi Aerosphere is safe to take while pregnant or breastfeeding.
-Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.2
+There is not enough research to know if it is safe to use Bevespi Aerosphere while pregnant or breastfeeding.
+Before taking this drug, tell your doctor if you are pregnant, planning to become pregnant, breastfeeding, or planning to breastfeed.1

 For more information, read the full prescribing information for Bevespi Aerosphere.